pranjal12-web/Sustainability-Hub-Decentralized-marketplace/README.md

 2. Replace the placeholder contract address in constants.json with the deployed contract address.
 3. Update the content of Transactions.json with the ABI file generated during smart contract compilation.

-### Run the following commands to build and deploy the frontend:
+### Step 5: Run the following command to build the frontend:

 ```bash
 npm run build